Detailed guides to painful problems, treatments & more

 updated

-Seven articles on PainSci cite Lederman 2011: 1.
+Seven pages on PainSci cite Lederman 2011: 1.
 Does Posture Matter?2.
 The Complete Guide to Patellofemoral Pain Syndrome3.
 Complete Guide to Plantar Fasciitis4.
 Review of The Trigger Point Therapy Workbook5.
 Your Back Is Not Out of Alignment6.
 Guide to Repetitive Strain Injuries7.
 Sensitization in Chronic Pain

 PainSci commentary on Lederman 2011: ?This page is one of thousands in the PainScience.com bibliography.
 It is not a general article: it is focused on a single scientific paper, and it may provide only just enough context for the summary to make sense.
 Links to other papers and more general information are provided wherever possible.